Death Classification: Line of Duty Death

 Still in pursuit the officers began to cross the tracks at 701 East 103rd Street.
 While standing on the Southbound tracks, the officers observed a northbound train approaching and waited for it to pass before crossing the tracks.
 Preoccupied with the foot pursuit, the officers were unaware of an approaching Southbound Metra train, No. 119, which had left the Millennium Station at 5:58 pm.
 Unaware that the Southbound train was bearing down on them the officers most likely contributed the sound from it to the passing northbound train.
 Shortly after the northbound train passed they were struck from behind by the Southbound train.
 It is estimated that the train was traveling at 60-65 miles per hour at the time of the incident.
 Both officers died on the scene and were both transported to the Cook County Medical Examiner’s Office, located at 2121 West Harrison Street, by CFD Ambulance #’s 5 and 60.

 Brown was apprehended a short while later by other responding officers and placed into custody.
 Brown’s gun was also recovered near the scene where the officers were struck.
 On December 19, 2018, Brown was charged with Aggravated Unlawful Use of a Weapon and Reckless Discharge of a Firearm – Endangerment.

 Officer Marmolejo was waked at Blake Lamb Funeral Home located at 4727 West 103rd Street, Oak Lawn, Illinois.
 His funeral mass was held at St. Rita of Cascia Shrine Chapel located at 7740 South Western Avenue.
 He was laid to rest on December 22, 2018 in Bethania Cemetery, 7701 South Archer Avenue, Justice, Illinois.

-Police Officer Eduardo “Lalo“ Marmolejo, born October 29, 1982, received his Probationary Appointment to the Department on April 25, 2016 and he attended the Jackson Street Police Academy.
+Police Officer Eduardo “Lalo“ Marmolejo, born October 29, 1982, received his Probationary Appointment to the Chicago Police Department on April 25, 2016 and he attended the Jackson Street Police Academy.
 He earned 1 Special Honorable Mention (posthumously), 1 Department Commendation, 4 Honorable Mentions and 1 Emblem of Recognition for Physical Fitness during his career.

 Officer Marmolejo was a member of the Fraternal Order of Police.
 He was survived by his wife, Maria (nee Perez); daughters: Madalyn, Rebeca and Sofia; parents: Manuel and Rebeca (nee Richarte); siblings: Angelica, Lorena, Luis and Rogelio.